saphanaacademy/Spatial/ESRI_S4HANA/exercises/sdiConfig.md

 ## Description

 A connection needs to be made between the HANA database and the S/4HANA system.
-SAP's Smart Data Access will be used to virtualize the ABAP CDS view data in the target HANA database.
+Afterwards, data from the ABAP CDS views will be virtualized in the target HANA database.

 <img src="../images/XXXXXX.jpg">